 CHRIS EVANS: ACTIVITIES DIRECTOR

 Chris Evans has a Bachelor s Degree from the University of Utah majoring in Environmental Science.
 Previously coming to White River Academy, he was a Utah State Park Ranger for over 16 years at Yuba State Park along with his wife.
 He has 4 children and enjoys hiking, hunting, fishing, and the outdoors with his family.
 Other interests include coin and stamp collections and doing crossword puzzles.

 CANDY LAMPKEY: SHIFT SCHEDULER

 Candy is part of White River Academy’s support staff, and works early in the morning with the students.
 She loves her family and enjoys drawing, the outdoors, and rock hounding.

 SANDY KINSMAN: SUPPORT STAFF

 Sandy is a support staff member responsible for interacting with the teens, by providing them, with program direction and guidance using her positive peer culture skills and natural genuine care for children.
 Sandy graduated from Delta High School.
 Prior to working at White River Academy, she used her natural talents of effective customer service skills in retail.
 In addition to her warm and outgoing personality, she has a true love for children and had an opportunity to raise her two beautiful grown children to be productive successful adults.
 Sandy loves to camp, oil paint, and read.
 Her personal philosophy statement is to always care and show love to children, as they provide great joy in one’s life.
 “It is said that LOVE is spelled TIME.
 Students know you care if you show them you care enough to give them your time,” says Sandy.

-MANDY MASON: SUPPORT STAFF
+ALLEN HOUSTON: SUPPORT STAFF

-PATRICK STRODE: SUPPORT STAFF
+SWADE JOHNSON: SUPPORT STAFF